 - Sandra Horsnall, Lay Vice Chair and Church Warden

 - Jane Smith, Church Warden

 - Dave Nettleton, Deanery Synod Representative

 The treasurer is appointed by the PCC and is a PCC member.
 The treasurer is responsible (among other things) for carrying out the PCC’s financial decisions, for monitoring and reporting on the PCC’s finances, for maintaining accounts and for preparing annual financial statements.
 The PCC also elect a parish secretary.

 The PCC will also appoint other people to special administrative or management roles such as the Gift Aid Secretary, Parish Safeguarding Officers and Parish Record Keepers.

 The Churchwardens share with the Bishop, Archdeacon and Vicar, the care of the parish.
 They have special responsibilities in terms of worship, administration, governance and maintenance.
 They are elected by the parish and become PCC members.
 Deanery Synod representatives, elected by the church, link us to other churches in our deanery and through that to the Diocese.
 They also become members of the PCC.

 Being a PCC member is a great opportunity to find out about the running of the parish and to make a difference in how things are done.
 In our PCC we seek to reach consensus over issues through discussion, debate, listening, reflection and prayer – always trying to keep God and our mission central.

 We are actively looking for new PCC members.
-If this role interests you please do speak to one of the churchwardens and put your name forward for nomination/election at the next Annual Parochial Church Meeting (normally in April each year but date not fixed for 2020 yet).
+If this role interests you please do speak to one of the churchwardens and put your name forward for nomination/election at the next Annual Parochial Church Meeting (Thursday 15th October 2020 at 7pm).
 Anyone on the electoral role aged 16 years or older can be elected to the PCC.